Introduction

 The plot

-This shows all the complete pairs of scores coloured by therapist ID with connecting lines plotted against episode start and finish dates (if given).
+This shows all the complete data with scores and dates for both occasions coloured by therapist ID with connecting lines plotted against episode start and finish dates (if given).
 If you hover over a point you should be shown the respondent ID, gender and CSC change category.

 Explanation